bih/nexmo-developer/_documentation/stitch/overview.md

 * PSTN to in-app voice
 * In-app video

-Enable chat or voice on your mobile or web application with our SDKs so that your users can seamlessly communicate no matter which device they are on.
+Enable chat or voice in your mobile or web application with our SDKs so that your users can seamlessly communicate no matter which device they are on.

 ## In-App Messaging